Growing old comes with its fair share of challenges, and at times you may find it hard to stay mentally fit and healthy.

 Luckily, numerous advancements in technology have led to the development of mental health apps for seniors that help you improve your mental and emotional health every single day.

-However, these apps should not be used as a replacement for talking to a certified and licensed mental health expert.
+However, these helpful health apps for seniors and elderly people should not be used as a replacement for talking to a certified and licensed mental health expert.
 Always seek a trained medical professional when facing any kind of mental health problem or crisis!

 Are Mental Health Apps Effective?